ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 ### Create a Monero Dataset

-A dataset is effectively a folder inside of a pool.
+A dataset is effectively a folder inside a pool.
 We will make one folder for the Monero blockchain data and assign the ownership of that folder to the `apps` user.

 1. Click `Datasets`.
 2. Click on the `monero-pool` pool.